-- Have a minimum overall GPA of 3.4 or higher;
+- Have a cumulative GPA of 3.4 or higher

-- Have a minimum GPA of 3.4 in APPM and MATH courses;
+- Have a minimum GPA of 3.4 in APPM, STAT and MATH courses

 Students in the concurrent BS/MS program must have an Applied Math faculty advisor with whom they consult to compose a degree plan.
 This plan will include a list of courses to be taken from the semester following admission to the BS/MS program through the end of the graduate program and will ensure that the requirements for both the BS and the MS degrees are satisfied.
 This plan must be filed with the APPM Department Student Coordinator by the end of the third week of the first semester in which the student has been admitted into the program.